Why Am I Seeing Blood In Spit Up?

 Medical Intervention

-Medical intervention is necessary in cases where blood in saliva is associated with respiratory conditions or systemic illnesses.
+Medical intervention is necessary in cases where little blood in saliva no cough is associated with respiratory conditions or systemic illnesses.
 Respiratory conditions like bronchitis, pneumonia, or tuberculosis may require treatment with bronchodilators, corticosteroids, or antibiotics, depending on the diagnosis.
 Systemic illnesses such as bleeding disorders or malignancies may necessitate specialized medical evaluation and treatment by healthcare professionals, including hematologists, oncologists, or pulmonologists.

 Lifestyle Modifications